Veterans at MIT Sloan

 Cait Haner, MBA ’22, spent eight years in the U.S. Army before she began her journey at MIT Sloan.
 She shares her experience as a student, veteran, and parent and offers advice for those looking at the program.Read her interview here.

 Ask Me Anything series

 This event celebrates the diversity of the MIT Sloan community and fosters a culture of inclusiveness.
 The Ask Me Anything series, supported by the Student Life Office, allows students to openly ask a panel of students any questions they have.
-The MIT Sloan Veterans Association regularly hosts a panel about the U.S. military last year.
+The MIT Sloan Veterans Association regularly hosts a panel about the U.S. military.